Fees and charges under the RTI Act

 The processing charge is the charge for the time an agency spends:

-- searching for or retrieving a document; and
+• searching for or retrieving a document; and

-How much is the processing charge?
+How much are processing charges?

-- Nil, if the agency spends no more than 5 hours processing the application; or
+• nil, if the agency spends no more than 5 hours processing the application; or

 Agencies cannot charge for personal information documents